 The Town has again successfully managed its budgetary operations through prudent, conservative fiscal management.
-The 2022 results show the Town's General Fund unassigned fund balance was \$19 million or approximately 19.7% of the fiscal 2022 budget and 18% of the fiscal 2023 budget.
-During fiscal year 2017, the Town Council adopted a Fund Balance Policy which sets a goal for unassigned fund balance at 15-20% of the budget; therefore, the Town is within its desired range and is in a very good position compared to other Connecticut municipalities and the State.
+The 2023 results show the Town's General Fund unassigned fund balance was \$19.61 million or approximately 18.47 percent of the fiscal 2023 budget and 18.64 percent of the fiscal 2024 budget.
+During fiscal year 2017, the Town Council adopted a Fund Balance Policy which sets a goal for unassigned fund balance at 15%-20% of the budget; therefore, the Town is within its desired range and is in a very good position compared to other Connecticut municipalities and the State.
 For the past 5 years, Bloomfield has seen extraordinary economic development.
 This has helped to attract commercial and residential developers to the area which is a good indication of a growing local economy.
 To keep the Town financially strong, growth in the tax base is crucial.
 This will ensure that the Town continues to have a strong tax base while facing economic uncertainty regarding future financial support from the State of Connecticut.

-The Town's adopted 2023 General Fund appropriations total \$104.29 million, an increase of 7.87% from the 2022 originally adopted budget.
-The mill rate will decrease slightly by 2.95% to 34.53 because of a conservative, well-managed expenditure budget and an increase in the grand list of \$57 million or 2.38% attributable mainly to new construction and the personal property that it encompasses.
+The Town's adopted 2024 General Fund appropriations total \$105.19 million, an increase of 0.86 percent from the 2023 originally adopted budget.
+The mill rate will increase by 6.5 percent to 36.78 percent because of a decrease in ARPA funding and use of fund balance.
 The next mandated property tax revaluation will occur in fiscal year 2025.
-As of June 30, 2022, the tax collection rate was 98.7%, and the assumed collection rate used in the FY 2023 budget is 98.4%.
+As of June 30, 2023, the tax collection rate was 98.52 percent, and the assumed collection rate used in the fiscal year 2024 budget is 98 percent.